→ →

 Enabling diverse forms of decision-making, supporting both in-person meetings and asynchronous coordination.

 The majority of the pocas digital infrastructure does not connect through the internet.
 Instead, it operates on a mesh network infrastructure using interconnected routers and mobile devices that function as replicating nodes and data relayers.
-This creates a private local network accessible only to members within its range.
+This creates a private local network accessible only to people within its range.
 The pocas app is designed as a "local-first" application, meaning members own their data and share only as much data as necessary to interact with the system at each step.

 Relying on a mesh network instead of connecting through the internet is part of pocas' effort to re-localize its physical and digital operations to the territory it is placed at.
 This considerably decreases reliance on privately or stated owned infrastructure, increasing privacy and security.
 It is significantly more resilient to intentional or accidental internet outages and allows people to interact with the network through devices even without a cellular connection.